 Masterclass is an online database that allows you to learn a plethora of invaluable skills for an annual subscription fee.
-But can you really learn anything and everything?
+But can you learn anything and everything?

 Writing for TV can be a daunting task – particularly when you’ve never done it before.
 Managing a TV series is completely different from any other writing job out there, and it can be difficult to find the best resources for learning.